 Split field coverage in football is becoming more and more popular as defenses try to defend against the offense’s aerial attack.
 Teams are starting to play more split field coverages to get more players into open space and fewer reduced space players.

-What is split field coverage in football?
+What are split field coverage in football?
 Split field coverage is when half of the defense plays one coverage, and the other half plays a different coverage.
 These two coverages are often played based on field position and the number of receivers on the field.

 Split Field Coverage In Football